 - Find ways to keep improving

 If someone has come to see you to assess your care needs and you don't agree with the result of the assessment you can appeal against your assessment.
 We have a separate procedure to follow for this.
-Please click on 'Help with paying for care and support' in the related services section of this page for information about this.
+Please see our 'Help with paying for care and support

 How do I use it?